MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/configure-a-port-using-the-wcf-custom-adapter-and-oracle-e-business-suite.md

 ---
-title: "Configure a port using the WCF-custom adapter and Oracle E-Business Suite in BizTalk | Microsoft Docs"
+title: "Configure a port using the WCF-custom adapter and Oracle E-Business Suite in BizTalk"
-description: Use the WCF-Custom adapter to receive or send messages from Oracle EBS in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Use the WCF-Custom adapter to receive or send messages from Oracle EBS in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 83d0bb00-934c-40cf-8833-354e7ce7e927
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configure a port using the WCF-custom adapter and Oracle E-Business Suite
 How to configure WCF-Custom send and receive ports to perform outbound and inbound operations on Oracle E-Business Suite using the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)].